 Note: the image above does not reflect current prices.

-Zip Codes/Postal Codes used in Korea and as of August 2015 are 5 digits (until then they were generally 6 digits (3 digits on each side of a hyphen).
-You can look up the new postal code for a specific address on the Korea Post website or on the following links: Road Name Address or Land-Lot Number Address..
+To find the postal code for a specific address click on the Korea Post website or on the following links: Road Name Address or Land-Lot Number Address..
 You'll just have to put it in the name of the Metropolitan Area (ie Seoul), the District (ie Gangnam) and the Street and number.
 As long as you have the street address, you'll find the postal code.
 (Note: if the link doesn't work, just click on http://www.koreapost.go.kr and then on English.
-On the English paste look for Postal Code Finder.
+On the English page look for Postal Code Finder.
 Note that you will have to have the exact same spelling of the street as the post office uses in English (easiest if you can put the address in Korean - if not, trying a few permutations should work).

 Additional information links: